jpsingleton/octoyosu/README.md

 If you are not already living in the future then you can switch to Octopus Energy and get [£50 credit with this referral link](https://share.octopus.energy/storm-loris-49).

+You may also like [OctoPlot](https://github.com/jpsingleton/octoplot), a small command line tool that draws a graph of the Octopus Energy Agile pricing in your terminal.

 ## Examples

 ![octoyosu screenshot](octoyosu.png)